Do-It-Yourself Basement Waterproofing

 Hydrostatic Pressure – When water accumulates around the foundation, hydrostatic pressure builds up and causes the basement to leak.
 Clay-rich soils do not drain well and hold rainwater right against the foundation walls.
 Water pushes its way inside through any cracks or joints and the pores in concrete.
 Rising groundwater is sometimes the problem or even an underground spring.
 Houses settle and underground water flows change.
 New construction down the street may shift groundwater flows and cause basement leaks in your house.

 Settling Cracks – As houses settle, concrete develops stress cracks that leak water.
 Exterior waterproofing disintegrates or separates due to the "alkali attack."
-When water gets to embedded steel, it rusts, expands and cracks the concrete.
+When water migrates towards embedded steel, it rusts, expands and cracks the concrete.

 Plastic Barriers Do Not Last – Concrete slabs, although much thinner than basement walls get even less waterproofing protection.
 The plastic "vapor barrier" soon disintegrates due to the lime in concrete and over time, the layer of gravel ("drainage pad") silts up.
 Then, the concrete starts pulling in groundwater by capillary action.

-Tar Waterproofing Is Brittle – Tar waterproofing has absolutely no "give" and cracks as the concrete constantly contracts and expands, and as the house settles.
+Tar Waterproofing Is Brittle – Tar waterproofing membranes has no "give" and cracks eventually develop as the concrete constantly contracts and expands and the house settles.
 Similarly, tar paper or pargeting (a layer of mortar) on block walls are inelastic and crack.

 Concrete is "very strongly alkaline" (pH above 9).
 Water carries dissolved alkalis to its surface, where they attack any waterproofing coating by saponification ("alkali attack") and even the concrete itself.
 Alkaline soils in some regions speed up this process and can "eat" away inches of concrete over several years.

 All waterproofing coatings gradually break down or separate, even flexible elastomeric liquid membranes.
-Elastomeric sheet membranes separate as the alkalis attack the primer and taped joints - they are guaranteed for only 5 to 10 years.
+Elastomeric sheet membranes separate as the alkalis attack the primer and taped joints and their service lives are guaranteed for only 5 to 10 years.

-In the end, the concrete is on its own!
-It may continue to do a good job for several years but water will gradually activate alkalis, leach out the concrete, and enlarge the pores, making water seepage inevitable.
-Water is the root problem – in perfectly dry conditions, concrete and waterproofing would last forever.
+In the end, the concrete is on its own.
+It may continue to do a good job for several years, but water will gradually activate alkalis, leach out the concrete, and enlarge the pores.
+Thus making water seepage inevitable!
+Water is the root problem and only in perfectly dry conditions, would concrete and waterproofing coatings last forever.

-Wouldn't it be great to somehow stop water migration by internally sealing the pores and to neutralize the alkalis in concrete surface to protect the concrete and any waterproofing coating against "alkali attack"?
+Wouldn't it be great to somehow block water migration through the pores of concrete and to neutralize the alkalis in concrete to protect the waterproofing coating against "alkali attack"?

-Tackling a basement waterproofing project can prove to be daunting task but the labor involved may not be as strenuous as you thought.
-Follow this basic step-by-step approach for drying out your damp basement:
+Tackling a basement waterproofing project can be a daunting task, but the labor involved may not be as strenuous as you thought.
+Follow this basic step-by-step approach for drying out your damp basement.

-STEP 4: Make any repairs to foundation cracks, floor cracks, gaps, control joints, floor-to-wall joints, etc.
+Step 4 – Make repairs to water leaks through foundation settling cracks, basement floor cracks, cold-joints, control joints, floor-to-wall joints (cove-joint), pipe-protrusions, wire tie leaks, etc.

 If your basement is still unfinished and unpainted, our line of waterproofing products will make waterproofing your basement concrete quick, easy and saving you on both time and money.

-RadonSeal® Basement Concrete Sealer – Our champion concrete sealer!
-RadonSeal works deep inside concrete walls, floors, concrete blocks, and cinder blocks both strengthening and waterproofing the substrate permanently.
-RadonSeal dries clear, leaves no color or film on the surface that can peel off or wear away and cannot be pushed out regardless of hydrostatic water pressure.
+RadonSeal Basement Concrete Sealer – Our champion concrete sealer!
+RadonSeal works deep inside concrete walls, floors, and heavyweight concrete blocks to help strengthen and waterproofing the substrate permanently.
+RadonSeal is a water-based sealer that dries clear, leaves no color or film on the surface that can peel off or wear away and cannot be pushed out regardless of hydrostatic water pressure.
 The cured mineral becomes integral to the concrete.
 RadonSeal is safe to use indoors because it contains no chemical solvents or VOCs.
 It's spray-on application is quick and easy for both contractors or homeowners.

-The application of RadonSeal is simple.
-All you will need to apply it with is a hand-pump "garden" sprayer (readily found in major hardware stores).
-Please take the time to read our RadonSeal Application Instructions & Tips.
+The application of RadonSeal is simple!
+All you will need to apply the product with is a hand-pump "garden or bug" sprayer (readily found in major hardware stores) and a push broom.
+Review RadonSeal Application Instructions.

-Concrete is naturally porous – typically 10 to 18 percent air (with extremes 2–60%).
-To make new concrete "workable," a water-to-cement ratio of 0.45–0.50 is the norm but cement only needs a half of the water (0.25 w/c ratio) for hydration.
+Concrete is naturally porous, typically 10 to 18% air (with extremes 2–60%).
+To make new concrete "workable," a water-to-cement ratio of 0.45–0.50 is the norm, but cement only needs a half of the water (0.25 w/c ratio) for hydration.
 As concrete cures, all the surplus water escapes to its surface and evaporates.
 This "bleeding water" leaves a network of tiny capillaries (pores) inside the concrete.

-We cannot see the pores.
-Their size ranges from 3 nm (millionths of a mm) to 0.1 mm (the diameter of a human hair).
+We cannot see the pores of concrete.
+Their size ranges from 3 nm (millionths of an mm) to 0.1 mm (the diameter of a human hair).
 The median is about 1 micron (1,000 nm) but a water molecule is 3,000 times smaller (0.28 nm).
 By all logic, concrete should leak like a sieve!

-Concrete is hygroscopic - it attracts water by absorption and once the pores get wet, they draw in water from the ground below by wicking action (capillary suction).
-Water may take years to start seeping through concrete but nothing holds back gases - invisible water vapor and radon gas flow right through the pores.
-More on Basement Damp-Proofing
+Concrete is hygroscopic.
+Concrete attracts water by absorption and once the pores wet, they draw up water from the ground below by wicking action (capillary suction).
+While it may take years for water to start seeping through concrete, nothing holds back soil gases.
+Invisible water vapor and radon gas can flow freely through the pores and capillaries of concrete.
+More on Basement Damp-Proofing.

 Many home sales get re-negotiated or even canceled when the building inspector discovers moisture in the basement.
 Make sure to check for leaks and any visible cracks in the concrete, the floor-to-wall joints, expansion control joints in the floor, and all penetrations.